ERICBURDONANDTHEANIMALS

 This show has been seen advertised as happening on Friday February 10.
 However, further research has shown that it was rescheduled and occurred on February 20.

-March 1 or 2, 1967: Coliseum, Ottawa, Canada: Eric Burdon and The Animals
+February 26, 1967: [venue], Hamilton, ON Eric Burdon and The Animals

 March 3, 1967: Drew University, Madison, NJ: Eric Burdon and The Animals, The Lords, The Sorts